jalkal/hexagonal-kata-kotlin/README.md

 Just revert or stash your changes until now, and start again from scratch.
 We are now going to follow the same steps, but with a nice hexagonal architecture module.
 So, just check you have your initial code again and all the tests are green.

-Take your time to remember how it was the application in the first iteration.
+Take your time to remember how was the application in the first iteration.
 As you already know how the application is, we'll go faster.

 #### 6.b Create Hexagonal architecture package structure